Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Introduction

 \section{Introduction}

 \IEEEPARstart {S}{EMI-SUPERVISED} learning (SSL) has been attracting the attention of researchers for a long history \cite{Zhu2008Semi} \cite{van2020survey} and keeps gaining more popularity in the big data era (e.g., \cite{huang2021universal} \cite{nie2020semi} \cite{he2021fast} \cite{xu2021lapoleaf}, just name a few), because labeling data is a laborious or expensive task while unlabeled data are relatively easy to collect.
 Different from various inductive SSL, including self-training \cite{wu2018self}, co-training \cite{ma2017self} \cite{gong2022self}, etc., graph SLL (GSSL) has the reputation of good interpretability, competitive accuracy and scalability to large scale data \cite{song2022graph}.
 However, traditional GSSLs have the limitation of relatively low efficiency due to their iterative optimization in label propagation and training the entire dataset.
-In addition, traditional GSSLS are subjected to accuracy unstableness because of their random labeling strategy.

-There is a bunch of state-of-the-art research aiming to solve the low-efficiency problem of GSSL, among which are optimal bipartite graph-based SSL (OBGSSL) \cite{he2021fast}, label propagation in optimal leading forest (LaPOLeaF) \cite{xu2021lapoleaf}, etc. As can be shown in our study later, there is still some room for improvement of learning efficiency of GSSL.
+There is a bunch of state-of-the-art research aiming to solve the low-efficiency problem of GSSL, among which are efficient anchor graph regularization (EAGR) \cite{wang2016scalable} optimal bipartite graph-based SSL (OBGSSL) \cite{he2021fast}, label propagation in optimal leading forest (LaPOLeaF) \cite{xu2021lapoleaf}, etc. As can be shown in our study later, there is still some room for improvement of learning efficiency of GSSL.
+In addition, traditional GSSLs are subjected to accuracy unstableness because of their random labeling strategy.

-Randomly choosing samples to label may suffer performance drop when the chosen data are of high alikeness, because there is a high domain-shift risk between the labeled and unlabeled data.
-This phenomenon that there are many clusters within a class and multiple classes may locate in one cluster has been referred to as ``multimodal" and ``mixmodal", respectively, in \cite{zhang2021semi}.
-A collection of research on this regard is called \emph{domain adaption}, which aims to generalize the training model to accurately predict or classify the data from non-identical distribution \cite{ pilanci2022domain }.
+Randomly choosing samples to label may suffer performance drop when the chosen data are of high alikeness and there is a domain-shift between labeled and unlabeled data.
+This phenomenon that there are many clusters within a class and multiple classes may locate in one cluster has been referred to as ``multimodal" and ``mixmodal", respectively \cite{zhang2021semi}.
+A collection of research on this regard is called \emph{domain adaption}, which aims to generalize the training model to accurately predict or classify the data from non-identical distribution \cite{pilanci2022domain}.
 Domain adaption methods usually have sophisticated formulations and a relatively heavy computational cost.
-To this end, choosing a few most representative samples to label is a desirable alternative to save labeling expenditure and to achieve stable accuracy.
+To this end, choosing a few most representative samples to label is a desirable alternative to save labeling expenditure and achieve stable accuracy.